-Neither the Soviet Union nor the United States could risk a war against each other such was the nuclear military might of both.
+Neither the Soviet Union nor the United States could risk an all-out war against each other, such was the nuclear military might of both.
 However, when it suited both, they had client states that could carry on the fight for them.
 In Vietnam, the Americans actually fought - therefore in the Cold War ‘game’, the USSR could not.
 However, to support the Communist cause, the Soviet Union armed its fellow Communist state, China, who would, in turn, arm and equip the North Vietnamese who fought the Americans.

 Before World War Two, Vietnam had been part of the French Empire.
 During the war, the country had been overrun by the Japanese.
 When the Japanese retreated, the people of Vietnam took the opportunity to establish their own government lead by Ho Chi Minh.
 However, after the end of the war, the Allies gave back South Vietnam to the French while the north was left in the hands of the non-communist Chinese.
 The Nationalist Chinese treated the North Vietnamese very badly and support for Ho Chi Minh grew.
-He had been removed form power at the end of the war.
+He had been removed from power at the end of the war.
 The Chinese pulled out of North Vietnam in 1946 and the party of Ho Chi Minh took over - the Viet Minh.

 In October 1946, the French announced their intention of reclaiming the north which meant that the Viet Minh would have to fight for it.
 The war started in November 1946, when the French bombarded the port of Haiphong and killed 6,000 people.
 The French tried to win over the people of the north by offering them 'independence'.
 However, the people would not be allowed to do anything without French permission!
 A new leader of the country was appointed called Bao Dai.
 The Russians and Eastern Europe refused to recognise his rule.
 They claimed that Ho Chi Minh was the real ruler of Vietnam.